Lyrics: [none]

 - Stronger Than Dirt Or Milkin' The Turkey (Hart, Kreutzmann, Lesh)

-The original CD of "Blues For Allah" lists the tracks differently:
+The original CD of "Blues For Allah" started the confusion about the titles and split of the tracks by listing them as:

 - King Solomon's Marbles